Operational Camouflage Pattern: Rollout

 The ACU patterned in OCP first became available to U.S. Army soldiers on 1 July 2015, at 20 locations in the contiguous United States and in South Korea, with first-day sales exceeding $1.4 million.
 More installations began sales later in 2015, although soldiers deploying on real-world missions began receiving uniforms and equipment printed in OCP before that date.
 The color of the T-shirt and belt worn with the OCP ACU are Tan 499, as opposed to the desert sand color for the previous uniform, although soldiers were allowed to continue to wear the older color T-shirts, belts, and boots until October 2019.
 Body armor, packs, and pouches in previous UCP and MultiCam patterns will be worn until they can be replaced with OCP.

 On 14 May 2018, the U.S. Air Force announced that all airmen will transition from the Airman Battle Uniform to the OCP uniform.
 Airmen were authorized to wear OCP uniforms beginning 1 October 2018.
 Recruits in basic training, and cadets in Air Force Reserve Officer Training Corps, and Officer Training School were issued OCPs beginning 1 October 2019.
-All airmen will be required to own OCP uniforms by 1 April 2021.
+All airmen were required to own OCP uniforms by 1 April 2021.
 Unlike the Army, the Air Force uses brown thread for name tapes and rank insignia and have a subdued-color flag patch at all times instead of when on deployment.

 The U.S. Space Force has also adopted the OCP uniform, but with navy blue thread for ranks and tapes.

+The Civil Air Patrol adopted the OCP uniform on November 4, 2025, replacing the Airman Battle Uniform.
+ABUs are still authorized as a uniform until October 31, 2028.
+The Civil Air Patrol's version of OCPs has navy blue name tapes and with silver lettering and full-color patches.